jiffyclub/scipy-2013-git-testing/git/local/Readme.md

 My friend Lupine Wolfe worked hard on an important project all day.
 He finished before dinner time, relieved to be ready for the deadline in the morning.
 The sun set, the full moon rose, and in the morning Lupine awoke with no memory of the previous evening.
-He sat down at his computer and disciovered to his horror that overnight, while transformed as a werewolf, he had replaced all of the code with nonsense.
+He sat down at his computer and discovered to his horror that overnight, while transformed as a werewolf, he had replaced all of the code with nonsense.
 But, Lupine breathed a sigh of relief, because he had been using version control.
-He was able to examine the record of his actions overnight and execute a simple command that reverted the code to the state it was in before the moon rose.
+He was able to examine the record of his actions overnight and execute one simple command that reverted the code to the state it was in before the moon rose.

+What would happen to your code on a full moon?

 ## git : What is Version Control ?